jyunhanlin/daka/README.md

 # Daka

-Check the holidays, and your personal events, then daka!!
+Check the holidays and your personal events, then daka!!

 ## Usage